 Exception.
-The United States has social security agreements with many countries to eliminate dual taxes under two social security systems.
-Under these agreements, you must generally pay social security and Medicare taxes to only the country you live in.
+The United States has social security agreements with many countries to eliminate dual taxes under two social secu-

 The United States now has social security agreements with the following countries: Austria, Belgium, Canada, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, and the United Kingdom.
 Additional agreements are expected in the future.
 For more information, contact: